renecotyfanboy/leagueProject/docs/loserQ/validation.md

 ## Practical implementation

-So, as a summary of the theory section, the whole idea would be to recover the underlying dynamics from a given set of match history.
-To achieve this, my take is to determine the best transition probabilities for a given DTMC using MCMC methods.
-By determining these probabilities for various DTMC with increasing memory size, we obtain best-fit models for the underlying dynamics.
-By comparing these models using ELDP-LOO, we can determine the best model to describe the history of games.
+So, to summarise the theory section, the whole idea would be to recover the underlying dynamics from a given set of game histories.
+To achieve this, my approach is to determine the best transition probabilities for a given DTMC using MCMC methods.
+By determining these probabilities for different DTMCs with increasing memory size, we obtain best-fit models for the underlying dynamics.
+By comparing these models using ELDP-LOO, we can determine the best model to describe the history of the games.

-In practice, I'll determine the transition probabilities for DTMC with memory size $1$ to $6$.
-We sample these posterior distributions using the NUTS sampler as implemented in the `numpyro` library.
-Then, I compare these models using the comparator implemented in the `arviz` library.
+In practice, I'll be determining the transition probabilities for DTMC with memory sizes $1$ to $6$.
+We sample these posterior distributions using the NUTS sampler implemented in the `numpyro` library.
+I then compare these models using the comparator implemented in the `arviz` library.
 All the code is available on the [Github repository](https://github.com/renecotyfanboy/leagueProject), and the API of the helper package I wrote is detailed in the [documentation](../api/data.md).
-As a mock dataset, I generated 85 games for 400 players, and applied the aforementioned methodology for both the obvious and nasty LoserQ mechanisms.
-Such a number of games is equivalent to taking a single division in the dataset, such as Bronze or Gold, in terms of observed data.
-Most of the computations were performed either on the [SSP Cloud data](https://datalab.sspcloud.fr/), which nicely and freely provides GPUs to Fr*nch academics, or on my personal computer.
+As a dummy dataset, I generated 85 games for 400 players, using the above methodology for both the obvious and the nasty LoserQ mechanisms.
+Such a number of games is equivalent to a single division in the dataset, such as Bronze or Gold, in terms of observed data.
+Most of the computations were done either on the [SSP Cloud data](https://datalab.sspcloud.fr/), which kindly and freely provides GPUs to Fr*nch academics, or on my personal computer.

 ## Assessing the performance

-Let's first observe the comparator plot for the three simulated datasets.
-We will discuss a bit on how to interpret them.
+Let's first look at the comparator plot for the three simulated data sets.
+We will discuss how to interpret them.

 === "Coinflip history"